chrisdegutis/ad-domain-deployment/README.md

 <hr><br>

 <h3>Step 2</h3>
-<p>Create a Virtual Network (VNet) to enable network communication between the virtual machines and other resources in this environment.
-The VNet should be placed in the Resource Group created above.
-For this lab, the VNet will be deployed in the East US 2 region.
-Ensure that all virtual machines and related resources are deployed in the same region to allow proper connectivity.</p>
+<p>Create a <b>Virtual Network (VNet)</b> to enable network communication between the virtual machines and other resources in this environment.
+The VNet should be placed in the <b>Resource Group created above</b>.
+For this lab, the VNet will be deployed in the <b>East US 2</b> region.
+Ensure that all virtual machines and related resources are deployed in the <b>same region</b> to allow proper connectivity.</p>
 <img width="800" height="1842" alt="image" src="https://github.com/user-attachments/assets/6aeb214f-0e05-49cb-89e5-eea66ee46860" />
 <hr><br>